First Congregational Church (Spencer, Massachusetts)

-First Congregational Church, Spencer in 2015.

 The First Congregational Church was a historic church building in Spencer, Massachusetts.
 The church originates from the mid-1700s.
 The church designed by architect Elbridge Boyden was destroyed by a fire in 1862 but was rebuilt a year later.
 The church was expanded in the 1960s.
 On June 2, 2023, a lightning strike caused another fire which completely destroyed the church.
 The congregation dates to 1743.
 In August 2025, construction of a new church commenced on the site.
 The weather vane from the old church will be incorporated into the new building.